-The typical asking rate per listing is in the $10's per square foot per year.
-The Central Buffalo submarket is experiencing a decrease in rates.
-In the last 3 months, the median rate fell $8 per sqft per year.
-That's a 30% decrease in rent.
+The typical asking rate per listing is in the $20's per square foot per year.
+The Central Buffalo submarket is going through a an increase in rates.
+In the last 3 months, the median rate increased $25 per sqft per year.

-Compared to the rest of the Buffalo market, the Central Buffalo submarket has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the Buffalo market, the Central Buffalo submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 28 listings have come on the market, which means new availabilities might be going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 28 listings have been posted online, which means leases might be going fast.
+You'll want to be prepared to make an offer immediately.
+About 261% of the available space in the Central Buffalo are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 22,000 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this area are around 4 stories.
-Most buildings in this region were built in 1959 and are Class A.
+Even though the median size is 17,950 sqft, there are still 0 spaces below 2,000 sqft.
+Most buildings in this market are close to 5 stories.
+Most buildings in this area were built in 1959 and are Class A.

 This area is fairly equally mixed residential and commercial.
-Utilities is the dominant industry in this market.
+Utilities is the dominant industry in this region.
 Most of the folk of Central Buffalo work from home.
-Commuting close to an hour and a half a day is the norm for those who opt to reside in this part of town.
+Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.